-All CYS employees are mandated reporters and are responsible for reporting any suspicious injury, evidence of neglect/abuse or infractions of the APG CYS

-Touch and Discipline Policies to the Military Police, 410-306-2222 (Aberdeen) or 410-436-2222 (Edgewood).
-The Department of Defense Child Abuse/Safety Violation Hotline telephone number is 1-877-790-1197.
-Child Abuse posters are located in every CYS facility.
+CYS employees are mandated reporters and responsible for reporting any suspicious injury, evidence of neglect/abuse or infractions of the APG CYS Touch and Discipline Policies to the Military Police, 410-306-2222 (Aberdeen) or 410-436-2222 (Edgewood).
+The Department of Defense Child Abuse/Safety Violation Hotline telephone number is 1-877-790-Child Abuse can be found in every facility of Child & Youth Services.